snovakovic/fast-sort/README.md

   ]);
 ```

-* `by` sorting.
-Think of `asc` and `desc` sorters as aliases of `by` sorter.
-They cover most of
-  the sorting requirements and they provide more compact API. `by` sorter can do everything `asc` and `desc` sorters do but it also provides a way to do more complex sorting tasks as sorting by multiple properties in multiple directions and it allows overriding of default comparer with any custom one (e.g for purpose of natural sorting)
+* `by` sorting. `by` sorter can do anything that `asc` / `desc` can do with addition to some more advance
+  sorting handling that is not possible with `asc` / `desc` sorters.
+With `by` sorter we can sort by multiple properties in different direction and we can also override default `comparer`.
+  For overriding of default `comparer` check natural sort section.

 ```javascript
   import sort from 'fast-sort';